HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

   )
 }}

-Higher-ranked websites load more third-party requests.
+Low-ranked websites load more third-party requests.
 The top 1,000 have a median of 129 requests on desktop and 106 on mobile, compared to 83 on desktop and 79 on mobile across all sites.

 Year-over-year, third-party requests have increased across all ranks.
 The top 1,000 sites show an increase of 15 requests on desktop and 15 on mobile compared to 2024, while the broader dataset increased by 5 requests on desktop and 5 on mobile.
 This upward trend occurs despite the decrease in the number of unique third-party domains we observed earlier, suggesting that individual third parties are sending more requests per page.

 {{ figure_markup(
   image="3p-req-categories-by-rank.png",
-  caption="Distribution of the third party request categories by rank.", description="Bar chart showing distribution of third party categories by rank groups.
+  caption="Distribution of the third-party request categories by rank.", description="Bar chart showing distribution of third party categories by rank groups.
 Top categories are consent provider, video, and customer success.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=1133634663&format=interactive", sheets_gid="445864775",